Kung'u Ndung'u: Early life and education

 Kung'u was born circa 1972.
 He attended Kenyan primary and secondary schools.
 He was admitted to the University of Nairobi to study civil engineering, graduating in 1997 with a Bachelor of Science in Civil Engineering.
 Later, he was awarded an Executive Master of Business Administration (Executive MBA), by Jomo Kenyatta University.

 Career

 Kung'u has spent most of his professional career at KeNHA.
 He is reported to have overseen the construction of the Dongo Kundu Bypass Highway, the Mwache Bridge Project and the Kitui–Kibwezi Road Project, among others.

 It is reported that during the interview for his current position, he demonstrated "wide knowledge" of roads engineering and showed evidence of "leadership and management abilities".
 He is reported to possess a number of leadership skills, including "prudent financial management, human resource management and good governance".

-On 8 October he was appointed as director general at KeNHA for a three-year term, renewable once, if he performs satisfactorily.
+He was appointed as director general at KeNHA on October 8 2021.
+His performance was satisfactory and his three-year contract was renewed in 2024.

+However, Kung'u tendered his resignation on 11 July 2025.